Mike Lewis (musician)

-Early life

-Lewis studied civil engineering for a year before turning to music.
-His mother was a shop assistant, and his father worked in management for a chemical company.
-Lewis attended Hawthorn High School in Pontypridd.
-His favourite subjects were Science and History.
-His first concert, as a concertgoer, came when he saw Tesla at St David's Hall.

 Career

-Before Lostprophets formed, Lewis was in a band in 1991 with friends Ian Watkins and Lee Gaze called Aftermath, a thrash metal band that played in a shed in Watkins' garden.
+Before Lostprophets formed, Lewis was in a band in 1991 with Ian Watkins and Lee Gaze called Aftermath, a thrash metal band that played in a shed in Watkins' garden.
 Aftermath never recorded any material, but the band did play a few live performances at its two year lifespan.
 Shortly after Lewis and Watkins dissolved Aftermath, Lewis later joined a band called Public Disturbance.
 He was initially the original bassist for Lostprophets, but soon became the rhythm guitarist, with Stuart Richardson replacing him on the bass guitar.
 After the split of Lostprophets in 2013, Lewis became the manager to a few smaller bands.

 On 1 May 2014, it was announced that the former members of Lostprophets (including Lewis) have formed a new band and are writing new music.
 On 1 July 2014, the new band No Devotion released their first single, "Stay" and have since released their debut album, Permanence.

 Lee Gaze confirmed that keyboardist Jamie Oliver had departed from the band while also stating that Lewis had not left the band, but he had not worked with the other band members on the following album No Oblivion.

 Personal life

 In September 2006, Lewis married his girlfriend, Amber (née Payne).
-They have a daughter, Gwyneth, and now reside in Malibu, a few streets away from bandmates Jamie Oliver and Stuart Richardson.
+They have a daughter, Gwyneth, and now reside in Malibu, a few streets away from ex-bandmates Jamie Oliver and Stuart Richardson.
 Amber runs Shoppe Amber Interiors.
 They separated in March 2023.

-Lewis is an avid Star Trek fan and owns a Star Trek uniform.
-He is a lifelong Everton fan.
-He surfs Santa Monica beach almost every day when he is at home.
 Lewis has stated on his Facebook page he is vegan.
 He follows the straight edge lifestyle.